WORLD CUP: Portugal’s hopes aided by extra rest for Ronaldo

 “Ronaldo is crucial,” Portugal coach Fernando Santos said, “but we know that to win we need to play well as a team.”

 Santos accepts that Portugal is not among the leading contenders for the title in Russia, even though there’s a familiar look about the squad.
-From the team that started in the final against France two years ago, only Nani and Renato Sanches were not called up for the recent friendlies.
+From the team that started in the final against France two years ago, only Nani and Renato Sanches will not make it to Russia.

 Here’s a closer look at the Portugal team: